UCB-Econ-148/sp24/proj3.md

 ### Checkpoint 2 (due Sunday, April 21, 2024)

 One person from your group must fill out this [google form](https://forms.gle/H564sFeaUyeDSoZV6) for the checkpoint.
-Note that while you have space to discuss upto 5 results, you are only required to discuss 3.
+Note that while you have space to discuss up to 5 results, you are only required to discuss 3.

 ### Project (due Friday, April 26, 2024)